Children in Rome: on own

 • Borghese Park (outdoor): apart from the “Casina di Raffaello”, the park is a perfect location for young children: you can rent bikes and rickshaws, even a boat to row on the small lake.
 A light train service is offered and rides across the whole park.
 You can arrange a picnic and spend the warmest hours of summer days under the shady trees.

 • Gianicolo Hill (outdoors): on top of this beautiful terrace overlooking Rome (which will delight grown-ups!) you can still enjoy a traditional puppet show on Sunday mornings: it’s in Italian, but usually young kids like it anyway!
-And – at noon sharp (every day, rain or shine!) – a cannon shots a ball to mark the time: you will be surrounded by several Italian children with their grandparents!
+And – at noon sharp (every day, rain or shine!) – a cannon shots a ball to mark the time: you will be surrounded by some Italian children with their grandparents!

-• EXPLORA (indoors): check the website for the updated activities, opening times, prices and services of the “Museum of the Children”.
+• EXPLORA (indoors): check the website for the updated activities, opening times, prices and services of the “Museum of Children”.
 It is within walking distance from Piazza del Popolo (Flaminio stop on metro line A or tram line).

 From 7 to 12.